sabari7868/wisecow/README.md

 Returns wisdom quotes formatted by cowsay

-Can be deployed in Docker containers

-Can run in Kubernetes clusters (local kind or cloud)
+Deployable in Docker containers or Kubernetes clusters

-Exposes a temporary public URL via ngrok for demonstration
+Provides a temporary public URL via ngrok for demonstration

 💡 Why server.js Instead of Shell Script

-Originally, a shell script was used to serve wisdom quotes.
-It had several limitations:
+Originally, a shell script (wisecow.sh) was used:

+❌ Limitations:

-❌ Not fully HTTP-compliant → browsers could not render content correctly
+Not fully HTTP-compliant → browsers could not render correctly

-❌ Could not handle multiple connections efficiently
+Cannot handle multiple connections efficiently

-❌ Difficult to integrate with Docker or Kubernetes probes
+Difficult to integrate with Docker/Kubernetes probes

-Solution: Use a Node.js HTTP server (server.js).
+✅ Benefits of Node.js HTTP server (server.js):

-✅ Benefits:

-Works correctly in browsers
+Works perfectly in browsers

-Integrates seamlessly with Docker/Kubernetes probes (readiness & liveness)
+Compatible with readinessProbe & livenessProbe

 Simple, extendable, and maintainable